adwait9/GHFollowers/README.md

 # GHFollowers
 ### An app where user can search a GitHub profile via Username for their followers and can also add favorites.
-This is a tutorial course by Sean Allen (take home project), which has been developed by programmatic UI (no storyboards)😁.
+This is a tutorial course by Sean Allen (take home project), which has been developed by programmatic UI (no storyboards).

 - [x] 100% ProgrammaticUI
 - [x] CollectionViews with the new DiffableDataSource